CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![ss](/images/image307.png)

-  > **Note**: This will confirm that you have published the Contoso web application via Application Gateway.
+   > **Note: This will confirm that you have published the Contoso web application via Application Gateway**.

  ## **Task 3: Application Gateway WAF Custom Rule to block IP**